AmirAshvins/how-to-use-CLion/docs/PROC1-Create-a-new-project.md

     ![project-path-selection-screen](https://github.com/AmirAshvins/how-to-use-CLion/blob/gh-pages/assets/images/proc1-image4.png?raw=true "Project path selection screen - Emphasis on language standard")

-Congratulations, you have successfully created a new C project on your CLion application.t
+Congratulations, you have successfully created a new C project on your CLion application.

 ✓ You should be able to see your project's path in the project pane.
 {: .label .label-lime-green}